filippo-orru/personal-site-hugo/content/projects/bachelor-thesis/index.md

 The three hypotheses this thesis aimed to answer are:

+1. **Hypothesis**

+    {{< items-row align="center" >}}
+        {{< image src="images/funnel-studo.png" alt="Funnel diagram of responses for Studo survey" >}}{{< /image >}}
+        {{< image src="images/funnel-google.png" alt="Funnel diagram of responses for Google Forms" >}}{{< /image >}}
+        {{< image src="images/funnel-surveyjs.png" alt="Funnel diagram of responses for SurveyJS" >}}{{< /image >}}
+    {{< /items-row >}}

-1. Hypothesis 1: Comparing the custom-built solution to the other two solutions in similar conditions should lead to a higher response rate.
+    Comparing the custom-built solution to the other two solutions in similar conditions should lead to a higher response rate.
 This would be due to its mobile-friendly design and low friction to fill out, i.e. few users leave the survey before completing it due to poor UX.

     When answering a survey, users can go through multiple steps, e.g. opening, interacting, completing and closing it.
 This is the survey funnel.
 To answer this hypothesis, an A/B test was conducted, during which surveys created with each tool were randomly distributed to users of the Studo app.
 The number of users at each step of the survey funnel was recorded and compared between the three tools.

+2. **Hypothesis**

-2. Hypothesis 2: KPIs related to the performance of the website that displays the survey fill-out view should also be better, since the scope of the custom-built solution is smaller than that of the other solutions.
+    KPIs related to the performance of the website that displays the survey fill-out view should also be better, since the scope of the custom-built solution is smaller than that of the other solutions.

+    {{< items-row align="center" >}}
+        {{< image src="images/performance/speedindex_compare_progress.png" alt="Speedindex visualisation" >}}{{< /image >}}
+        {{< image src="images/performance/speedindex_vc_progress.png" alt="Speedindex graph visualisation" >}}{{< /image >}}
+    {{< /items-row >}}

     The performance of the survey fill-out view was measured using the Lighthouse tool.
 This tool is used to quantify the performance of websites and provides metrics such as: *Time to Interactive*, the time it takes for the page to become interactive, and *SpeedIndex*, how quickly the page contents are visually populated.
+The above image shows a visualisation of how SpeedIndex is calculated and on the right a graph of SpeedIndex progressing for the two examples.

     Using these metrics, the performance of the survey fill-out view was compared between the three tools.

+3. **Hypothesis**

-3. Hypothesis 3: The survey creation interface is expected to have a better subjective UX, as reported by users.
+    The survey creation interface is expected to offer a better user experience.
 This would be because of its integration into the existing tool Studo newsroom and it being easy to use and designed for the specific use case of creating surveys to be displayed on mobile devices, inside the Studo app.

     An unmoderated user test was performed to compare the subjective UX of the three tools.
 The test consisted of a user being asked to create a survey using each tool and then answering a few questions about their experience comparing the three tools.